Tom Gugliotta: Accident

-On December 17, 1999, Gugliotta had a near-death experience.
-Having trouble sleeping after games, Gugliotta took a supplement marketed as a "sleep aid" which included furanon di-hydro, also known as gamma butyrolactone, or GBL.
-Gugliotta was talking to his wife, Nikki, on his cellular telephone when he collapsed and stopped breathing.
-His wife heard the commotion and called the wife of teammate Rex Chapman, who was able to call her husband on the bus and instruct him to check his bag for the supplement bottle.
-The information saved Gugliotta's life, as doctors were able to give him an antidote in the emergency room moments later.
+On December 17, 1999, Gugliotta nearly died from taking a then-legal supplement.
+Having trouble sleeping after games, he took a supplement marketed as a "sleep aid" which included furanon di-hydro, also known as gamma butyrolactone, or GBL.
+He was talking to his wife on his phone while on the team bus when he collapsed and stopped breathing.
+His wife heard the commotion and called the wife of teammate Rex Chapman, who was able to call Chapman on the bus and instruct him to check Gugliotta's bag for the supplement bottle and alert the EMTs and hospital as to the cause of the reaction.

-Personal

-Tom met his wife, Nikki, at North Carolina State and later had a daughter, Greer.
-They were later divorced.